osunamartin/osunamartin/README.md

 # Who am I?
- ### My name is Martin and I'm a 26 years old developer from Buenos Aires.
+ ### My name is Martin and I'm a 26 year old developer from Buenos Aires.
 I speak Spanish and English, while my favourite programming languages are Python and Javascript, and also love everything related with SQL.
 Since I got my first computer (almost 20 years ago) I got obsessed with learning how to use every single tool my PC was offering.
 Everything was written in english, so I also been studying languages since then (I speak I little bit of italian as well).

 # What am I studying right now?
  ### I’m currently starting my first programming year at Quilmes University while I learn how to use tools such as Git or VSCode and new programming languages through internet.